 For consideration, students may submit their own work or have their work nominated by a professor or peer.
 The work must have been produced when the student was a sophomore or a junior, and the student must currently be a sophomore or junior.

-Projects may be submitted using the form to the right.
+Projects may be submitted using the form to the left.

-The winning student will be asked to briefly discuss their work at an award ceremony in February 2021.
+The winning student will be asked to briefly discuss their work at an award ceremony.

 If you have any questions about the submission form or the award itself, please email email@example.com.

 The Waidner-Spahr Library Research Prize for Sophomores and Juniors was created in 2019 when the library won the American Library Association’s (ALA) Library Instruction Roundtable (LIRT) Innovation in Instruction Award.
 This prize is funded by the award money from ALA and the Friends of the Library fund of Dickinson College.